djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo chat q1](./images/img26.png)

-45. Expand the **Show Reasoning** and **Step 1** sections (annotated with red arrows) to investigate the agent's reasoning in retrieving the response from **customer support agent** tool and continue to have a conversation with the customer support workflow.
+45. Expand the **Show Reasoning** and **Step 1** sections to investigate the agent's reasoning in retrieving the response from **customer support agent** tool and continue to have a conversation with the customer support workflow.
 You can use the order_id given below to test:
 ```
 716484927